sam-hosseini/dotfiles/roles/macos/files/README.md

     sudo --validate; ansible-playbook bootstrap.yml --tags fish --tags macos
     ```
 * Open a fish shell and execute `bootstrap`
+* Sign in to the App Store and install all purchased applications
 * Initiate `git push` and use Github personal access token in 1password for it
 * Initiate `op signin my 1password_email`
 * Clone all repositories with `clone_repos`